Pulse Room

 Technique:

-incandescent light bulbs, voltage controllers, heart rate sensors, computer and metal sculpture
+Incandescent light bulbs, voltage controllers, heart rate sensors, computer and metal sculpture

 Dimensions: